sarcah/beachfit-part-a/README.md

 - Implement live chat
 - Would initially deploy on Netlify and Heroku, but then would look to use the current domain name.

 The blog page was included, with the option for the Client to be able to hide the page if she chooses.
 Each post also has the ability to add a video link, as per Client's request.
-The app was also deployed to the original site (http://www.beachfitandwellbeing.com/).
+The app will be deployed to the original site (http://www.beachfitandwellbeing.com/), but requires further input from the Client as to how she wants to continue.

 After discussions with the Client, it was decided to not include a search bar, link to external booking site or a live chat functiom.
 This decision was made to improve UX.
 There's no real need to search the site, and linking to an external site before they've signed up may cause confusion for a client, and live chat was deemed unnecessary as the Client would rather they contact by phone or email.